MetPX/sarracenia/doc/Admin.rst

 will overwrite any *source* or *cluster* heading written into the message with the correct values for the current cluster, and the user which posted the message.

 The checksum algorithm used must also be validated.
 The algorithm must be known.
-Similarly, the there is a malformed header of some kind, it should be rejected immediately.
+Similarly, if there is a malformed header of some kind, it should be rejected immediately.
 Only well-formed messages should be forwarded for further processing.

-In the case of sr_sarra, using the onpart trigger, the checksum must be re-calculated from the data, to ensure they match.
-If they do not match, the file will not be forwarded.
+In the case of sr_sarra, the checksum is re-calculated when downloading the data, it ensures it matches the message.
+If they do not match, an error log message is published.
+If the *recompute_checksum* option is True, the newly calculated checksum is put into the message.
 Depending on the level of confidence between a pair of pumps, the level of validation may be relaxed to improve performance.
-That is the reason for the *recompute_checksum* option.
-If set to false, there should be a performance improvement.

 Another difference with inter-pump connections, is that a pump necessarily acts as an agent for all the users on the remote pumps and any other pumps the pump is forwarding for.
 In that case the validation